 Higher Education, Master of Arts

 This program is flexible, offering part-time study in five semesters.
-This program provides contemporary perspectives on careers, policies, administration, history, organization, social justice and educational equality, data-based decision making and teaching in post-secondary education.
+This program provides contemporary perspectives on careers, policies, administration, history, organization, social justice and educational equity, data-based decision making and teaching in post-secondary education.
 The final project is an opportunity for either a practicum or a professional project directly related to participant's area of interest.

 Prior Learning Assessment